 Something important to note: you may even be ineligible for AIP coverage if you have an unpaid premium from another auto insurance company OR if you have misrepresented any of the information you submitted in your AIP application.
 If you pay the outstanding premium for the other auto insurance company, you can re-apply any time.
 However, if you’re caught misrepresenting yourself, you will likely have to wait 12 months to reapply.
 So make sure you tell the truth when applying for this!

 To get low-cost insurance in Indiana, the best course of action is to obviously have a clean driving record.
 Currently, there are only three states in the United States who provide Low-Cost Auto Insurance programs to those individuals who fall under low-income; California, Hawaii, and New Jersey.

-There are plenty of other ways in order to cut down on costs for car insurance, so don’t get discouraged!
+There are plenty of other ways in order to cut down on costs for auto insurance, so don’t get discouraged!
 Talk to your insurance provider to see if they offer any discounts.
-Common discounts include good driver discount, anti-theft discounts, accident-free discounts, homeowners discounts, good student discount, multi-car discounts, and more.
+Common discounts include good driver discounts, anti-theft discounts, accident-free discounts, homeowners discounts, good student discounts, multi-car discounts, and more.

 Did you know that some states require insurers to have windshield coverage?